phyziyx/steam2pcgw/README.md

 ## Contributions

 - You are welcome to contribute and improve the code as you see fit.
-- If you wish to discuss your plans for the repo, then please make an issue.
+- If you wish to discuss your plans for the repo, then please make an issue first.

+## Plans

+- Convert into a CLI app.
+- Clean-up the code.
+- Ability to pass in more than one app ID at a time/ parsing more than one article in one go.
+- Add support for other APIs to make the data output more complete.

 ## Todo